ONE CHAIN, ONE PROBLEM: THE RUSH

 Shared platform, local behavior

 No two locations run the same operation.
 The three case studies here are representative of the problems we solved: Omaha leans on catering and advance orders, St. Louis's menu is built on combos and specials, and Richmond needed the call flow tuned around how its customers actually behave.
-The same platform absorbs all of it.
+One system supports all three without forcing them to work the same way.

 The stories that follow

-Each of the three case studies here covers what that location needed, what we built with them, and how the product changed because of it — capabilities that often started at one location and now help the whole chain.
+Each of the three case studies here shows what that location needed, what we changed with the owner, and which improvements now help the whole chain.

 Every call answered, including through peak rush